-Satisfactory hand disinfection cannot be performed if the above is not met.
+Satisfactory hand disinfection cannot be performed if the above requirements are not met.
 This is because infectious agents adhere to artificial materials and cannot be removed by disinfectants.

-Earrings and other jewellery in healed piercings may be worn as long as they do not interfere with the work task.
+Earrings and other jewellery in healed piercings may be worn as long as they do not hang down into the work area.
 A healed piercing, regardless of its location, does not pose a risk of transmitting infection.
 An infected piercing can act as a source of infection and be transmitted by staff hands .

-In some workplaces such as operating departments, sterile services departments and commercial kitchens there may be restrictions in addition to the above.
+In some workplaces such as surgical operating departments, sterile services departments and commercial kitchens, there may be rules in addition to the above.